-The Care Governance Committee provides assurance to the Board by having Trustees with relevant health and social care experience to review the provision of care in the Home and to offer support and guidance to the Director of Care in this regard.
-The Care Governance Committee maintains oversight of British Home's clinical practise and care provision including quality assurance and regulatory compliance.
-At its meeting in July 2020 the Care Governance Committee reviewed the British home's key performance indicators, to ensure that these remain current, particularly in response to managing those risks related to Covid - 19.
+The Care Governance Committee provides assurance to the Board by having Trustees with relevant health and social care experience to review the provision of care in the Home, and to offer support and counsel to the Director of Care in this regard.
+The Care Governance Committee maintains oversight of British Home's clinical practice and care provision including quality assurance, safe practice and regulatory compliance.
+At its meeting in May 2021 the Care Governance Committee agreed a new suite of strategic performance indicators which support the charity's aspiration to become a Specialist Level-2 Neuro-rehabilitation provider.